twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **TKERNINGFORM** (version 3.0 until 6.5) – Displays a dialog where you can view or edit the legacy kerning tables (not the GPOS kerning tables) in the font.
 See `TOPENTYPEDESIGNERFORM` in recent versions.
 * **TKERNINGNEWPAIRFORM** (version 3.0 until 6.5) – Used when adding a kerning pair to the legacy kerning tables (not the GPOS kerning tables).
 * **TKERNINGNEWSINGLEFORM** – Used when adding a single adjustment to the font.
-* **TMAINFORMFONTCREATOR** (**TMAINFORMFCP3** in old versions) – Main window for FontCreator, toolbars and more.
-The menu in the main window has hidden shortcuts and developer tools menus.
+* **TMAINFORMFONTCREATOR** (**TMAINFORMFCP3** in version 3.0) – Main window for FontCreator, toolbars and more.
+The menu in the main window has two hidden menus (hidden shortcuts and developer tools).
 * **TMETRICSFORM** – Used when configuring metrics options.
-* **TNAMINGFORM** (version 3.0 until 6.5) – displays a dialog where you can manually change the naming fields of a font.
+* **TNAMINGFORM** (version 3.0 until 6.5) – Displays a dialog where you can manually change the naming fields of a font.
 See `TFONTPROPERTIESFORM` in recent versions.
 * **TNEWTRUETYPEFONTFORM** – Used when creating a new font.
 * **TOPENTYPEDESIGNERFORM** (version 7.0 & above) – Displays a dialog where you can create or edit the OpenType layout tables.
 * **TOPENTYPEITEMADDFRM** (version 7.0 & above) – Used when adding an item to the OpenType layout tables.